 \section{Introduction}

-Detector description and visualization play important roles in various aspects throughout the life cycle of a High Energy Physics (HEP) experiment, including detector design, optimization, simulation, reconstruction, detector commissioning, monitoring, event display and physics analysis, as well as outreach and education.
-In HEP Software Foundation (HSF) community white paper~\cite{HSF} and the roadmap for HEP software and computing R\&D for the 2020s~\cite{Roadmap}, suggestions and guideline for visualization tools and techniques in future experiments have been specifically discussed, which focus on detector geometry visualization, event display and interactivity.
+Detector description and visualization play important roles in various aspects of the life cycle of a high-energy physics (HEP) experiment, including detector design, optimization, simulation, reconstruction, detector commissioning, monitoring, event display, physics analysis, outreach, and education.
+In the HEP Software Foundation (HSF) Community White Paper~\cite{HSF} and the Roadmap for HEP Software and Computing R\&D for the 2020s~\cite{Roadmap}, suggestions and guidelines for visualization tools and techniques in future experiments have been specifically discussed, focusing on detector geometry visualization, event display, and interactivity.

-The detectors in HEP experiments are usually large-scale scientific apparatus with complicated geometry, which are composed of up to millions of detector units, such as the ATLAS~\cite{atlas} and CMS~\cite{CMS} detector at the Large Hadron Collider (LHC)~\cite{LHC}.
-The detector description is developed based on professional geometry toolkit, in which the most popular ones are Geometry Description Markup Language (GDML)~\cite{GDML} and Detector Description Toolkit for High Energy Physics (DD4hep)~\cite{dd4hep}.
-The detector geometry information in GDML or DD4hep format can be imported into the offline software of an experiment to provide consistent detector description for different applications~\cite{BESIII_geo,ROOT_Geant4}.
+The detectors in HEP experiments are usually large-scale scientific apparatuses with complicated geometries, which are composed of millions of detector units, such as the ATLAS~\cite{atlas} and CMS~\cite{CMS} detectors at the Large Hadron Collider (LHC)~\cite{LHC}.
+The detector description is developed based on professional geometry toolkits, such as the commonly used Geometry Description Markup Language (GDML)~\cite{GDML} and Detector Description Toolkit for High Energy Physics (DD4hep)~\cite{dd4hep}.
+Detector geometry information in GDML or DD4hep format can be imported into the offline software of an experiment to provide a consistent detector description for different applications~\cite{BESIII_geo,ROOT_Geant4}.

-However, to display the complicated detectors in offline software becomes difficult, since the HEP software community does not have a common visualization tool that meets the requirements of visualization effects, speed, efficiency and portability.
-The ROOT software~\cite{ROOT} and its EVE package~\cite{ROOT_EVE} have been used in some experiments for detector visualization and event display, such as ALICE~\cite{ALICE}, BESIII~\cite{BESIII} and JUNO~\cite{JUNO_eventdisplay,JUNO_liquid}.
-Although the ROOT based event display tools have advantages with its development in the offline software framework, their visualization effects are limited and it is also difficult to be implemented to platforms other than Linux.
+However, displaying complicated detectors in offline software is difficult because the HEP software community does not have a common visualization tool that meets the requirements of visualization effects, speed, efficiency, and portability.
+The ROOT software~\cite{ROOT} and its EVE package~\cite{ROOT_EVE} have been used in some experiments for detector visualization and event display, such as ALICE~\cite{ALICE}, BESIII~\cite{BESIII}, and JUNO~\cite{JUNO_eventdisplay,JUNO_liquid}.
+Although ROOT-based event display tools have the advantage of their development in offline software frameworks, their visualization effects are limited, and they are also difficult to implement on platforms other than Linux.